Jess gets bullied about her packed lunch and her second hand clothes.

 This digital project has been funded by Mac's Arcadian, Arts Council England,

-and made with support from Wiltshire Creative, The Unicorn Theatre
+and made with support from The Unicorn Theatre and Wiltshire Creative.

 a social enterprise we feel is doing vital work in education right now.